 3. Best Budget Hair Relaxer Hawaiian Silky Relaxer

-Another great contender for anyone looking for a no-lye product is the Hawaiian Silky.
+Another great contender for anyone looking for a well-priced relaxer is the Hawaiian Silky.
 It is an affordable large no-base hair relaxer that is suitable for all hair types.
 Its formula contains oils and vitamins that strengthen the hair just as much as, if not more than, a no-lye hair relaxer.

 Lye or No Lye

 The Hawaiian Silky hair relaxer is a product that uses lye.
-The difference here is that instead of using the standard sodium hydroxide, this hair relaxer uses lithium hydroxide, which has a slightly lower pH level.
-The close to your hair’s natural state the pH level is, the healthier your hair will be.
+The closer to your hair’s natural state the pH level is, the healthier your hair will be.
 Lye products have the highest pH levels (between 12 and 14, which is the maximum) and break down the hair’s bonds in order to take effect.
 The pH of this product is perfectly balanced by its additional ingredients, offering powerful relaxing effects without causing much harm to the hair.

-The lithium hydroxide in the lye fuses with a complex of oils that protect the hair and nourish the scalp.
+The sodium hydroxide in the relaxer fuses with a complex of oils that protect the hair and nourish the scalp.
 Namely, those oils are jojoba and mink, both of which are essential for hair rejuvenation, especially when using a lye product such as this on thin hair.

 Price Range and Extras